ahbernhardt/30-Days-of-Code/README.md

 ## 30 Days of Code

-A New Daily Challenge for 30 days
+A New Daily Challenge for 30 days from [HackerRank](https://www.hackerrank.com)

 Challenge | Problem Statement | Solutions
 ----------|-------------------|----------